usethesource/rascal-website/courses/Bibliography/Bibliography.md

   > Tomita's GLR parsing algorithm provides non-deterministic parsing efficiently; the effect is that it basically has limitless lookahead,
   > and provides an implementation layer for modular/compositional grammars.
 More importantly, since most existing languages do not
   > fit into the LR or LR categories, the GLR algorithm provided a way for ASF+SDF to scale from toy to real programming languages
-  > such as Pascal, COBOL and C.
+  > such as Pascal, COBOL and C. We include it here because this paper informed almost all of the succeeding work in parsing of this community.